-In most firms it is the staff that handles the bulk of your case.
+In most firms, it is the staff that handles the bulk of your case.
 You end up dealing with paralegals, assistants, or clerks instead of the lawyer you signed up with.
-At Pacific Family Law Firm, assistants may handle paperwork and occasional informational calls, but most of the time you will be working with your actual trial attorney.
+At Pacific Family Law and Divorce, assistants may handle the paperwork and occasional informational calls, but most of the time, you will be working with your actual trial attorney.

-Our office and divorce lawyers have built the firm from the ground up with efficiency in mind.
+Our office and family law attorneys have built the firm from the ground up with efficiency in mind.
 Paperless, custom-built data centers for instant access to all file information, and flexible communication by phone, email, and even secure instant messaging.
 We want you to be able to participate as part of the team in your case.

-Far too many divorce and family law "mills" are simply out to settle your case as fast as possible so they can move on the next one.
+Far too many family law "mills" are out to settle your case as fast as possible so they can move on to the next.
 Pacific Family Law Firm was founded by lawyers who are used to the courtroom and don't run from it.
-If getting you the right result means taking the matter to a trial, we will do it.
+If getting you the best outcome for your family law matter means taking the case to trial, we will do it.
 If you are ready for a trial, we won't back down either.

 Oregon’s laws for allowing restraining orders under the Family Abuse Protection Act (FAPA) provides a means for courts to address abuse within the family quickly.
 At its core, a restraining order is a legal document called an "Order" by a judge, which requires that one party stay away from one or more people who are alleged or shown to have been abused.
 To get a restraining order from the court, a person must provide evidence that shows that they have been "abused" within the past 180 days.
 Oregon law defines "abuse" as: 1.
 Attempting to cause or intentionally, knowingly or recklessly causing bodily injury.
 2. Intentionally, knowingly or recklessly placing another in fear of imminent bodily injury.
 3. Causing another to engage in involuntary sexual relations by force or threat of force.